Tony Colwell - 16 September 2011

 potentially as part of a larger continuous improvement programme.

-Inspired by Gary Hamel's video, I though, before commenting on revolutionary or evolutionary strategies, I might seek some input from the Business Process Management community by starting a discussion on LinkedIn:
+Inspired by Gary Hamel's video, I thought, before commenting on revolutionary or evolutionary strategies, I might seek some input from the Business Process Management community by starting a discussion on LinkedIn:

 "Business process management – a complete organisational redesign, or an extension of the IT department?"